Post-Traumatic Stress Disorder (PTSD)

 - Persistent severe negative emotions like guilt, fear, anger, etc.

-- Doesn’t feel interested in or want to participate in significant activities, like celebrating birthdays—such activities no longer seem important.
+- No interest in significant activities, like celebrating birthdays—such activities no longer seem important.

-- Feels detached from others—not able to connect emotionally with them.
+- Feelings of detachment from others—not able to connect emotionally with them.

 - Consistently not able to feel or show various positive feelings like love, contentment, happiness, etc.